redis/docs/content/operate/rc/security/cidr-whitelist.md

 The [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) [allow list](https://en.wikipedia.org/wiki/Whitelist) lets you restrict traffic to your Redis Cloud database.
 When you configure an allow list, only the [IP addresses](https://en.wikipedia.org/wiki/IP_address) defined in the list can connect to the database.
 Traffic from all other IP addresses is blocked.

-You can configure your database's CIDR allow list to restrict client connections to a specific range of IP addresses.

 {{< note >}}
 To use the CDIR allow list, you must be on either paid Redis Cloud Essentials or on Redis Cloud Pro.
 This feature is not supported on free Redis Cloud Essentials plans.